vitejs/vite/docs/guide/env-and-mode.md

 }
 ```

-:::warning Imports will break augumentation in `vite-env.d.ts`
+:::warning Imports will break type augmentation

-If `ImportMetaEnv` augumentation does not work, make sure you do not have any `import` statements in `vite-env.d.ts`
+If the `ImportMetaEnv` augmentation does not work, make sure you do not have any `import` statements in `vite-env.d.ts`.
+See the [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/2/modules.html#how-javascript-modules-are-defined) for more information.
 :::

 ## HTML Env Replacement